Sources for the 'Join me in the 1900s' website

 The work took over a year, but I regarded it as worthwhile.
 You see, although quite a lot is known about life above and below stairs in the big houses of Victorian and Edwardian England, very little encapsulates so comprehensively the lives and emotions of the working classes who lived on Victorian and Edwardian housing estates without paid help.
 I am sure you agree that anyone with such knowledge would be an unlikely author.

 That is why I believe that the memoirs are of considerable historical importance, why I laboured so long to transcribe them and why I set up this website to bring them to the wider public.
 But the significance goes further than that.
 The website has stimulated highly relevant contributions from others who have provided their own recollections and information on everyday life at the time.
-These have added to the historical value of the website.
+These have added to the historical value of the website which has been widely appreciated - see what visitors have said about it.

 The mid-late 20th century sources